paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 The behavior seen here mimics that which you observed with the **"(old)"** Certificates in TLSPC.
 Like TLSPC, the **default** behavior in S3 is to always retrieve the current/latest version of any persisted object.
 The archive of "old" versions are potentially useful for diagnostic or regulatory purposes and can be pruned later as necessary.

+## A note on Serverless Event Driven Architectures

+Try not to think of S3 as the "final" destination for your Certificates.

+You've already seen how the EventBridge Scheduler (think "Cloud Native [cron](https://en.wikipedia.org/wiki/Cron)") can be used to define periodic triggers for TLSPC Certificate renewals.
+The event of an object being deposited in an S3 Bucket can also be used as a trigger in the context of [Event Driven Architectures](https://aws.amazon.com/event-driven-architecture/) in AWS, so renewed Certificates can be immediately pushed out to wherever the AWS customer needs them.
+See this [blog article](https://aws.amazon.com/blogs/architecture/get-started-with-amazon-s3-event-driven-design-patterns/) for more info.

 Next: [Main Menu](../README.md)